 Enforcement of Australia’s key military and dual-use goods export legislation – the Defence Trade Controls Act 2012 (“DTCA”) – has been pushed back by another year, until 2 April 2016.
 Businesses should take advantage of this delay to get acquainted with Australia’s new, US-inspired export control system, to ensure that they do not run afoul of these new, broad-reaching licensing requirements.

 Incentives to enter into leases are consistently offered by landlords trying to secure tenants in today’s commercial property markets.
 The only questions are how much of an incentive the landlord will provide the tenant, and in what form, and what the landlord will get in return.
-Landlords want to ensure that any incentive offered to a potential tenant will provide an appropriate return in terms of future rent and lease compliance by the tenant.
-So when a tenant who has benefitted from an incentive either breaches the lease or wants out of the lease, what can a landlord do to recover its investment in the incentive?

 This week the Australian Senate has referred an inquiry into non-conforming building products to the Senate Economics References Committee.
 The committee’s report is due on 12 October 2015.
 The terms of reference require the committee to investigate the economic impact of non-conforming products, and their impact on safety, costs and quality of construction.

 The proposal by the Federal Government to relinquish planning control over presently undeveloped land to the west of Canberra has sparked strong debate.
 The land – on both sides of the Molonglo and Murrumbidgee River corridors, and in Namadgi National Park and the western Tuggeranong Valley – is presently locked away from development because of National Capital Authority (“NCA”) controls.
-If these were to be removed or loosened, then there is every prospect that the local ACT Government will move to revise its own controls to permit suburban development.

 Last year, the ACT Government controversially sought to prevent objections being made by third parties against major projects – for example, the major “light rail” project.
 This was to be done by defining areas as “special precinct[s]”.
 The proposal “provoked significant public opposition… and sparked a bitter debate in the ACT Assembly”, forcing the government to back down.